codeonlyjs/website/content/guide/apiRouter.md

 ### match {#RouteHandler#match}

-A callback to confirm the URL match
+A callback to confirm the URL match.
+If not specified all URL's matching the pattern will be considered matches.

 ```ts